symfony/symfony-docs/contributing/documentation/overview.rst

 >>>>>>> Revamped the documentation about "Contributing Docs"

     $ git commit book/installation.rst
-    $ git push
+    $ git push origin improve_install_chapter

 **Step 7.** Everything is now ready to initiate a **pull request**.
-Go to your forked repository at ``https//github.com/<YOUR GITHUB USERNAME>/symfony-docs`` and click on the ``Pull Requests`` link located at the sidebar.
+Go to your forked repository at ``https//github.com/<YOUR GITHUB USERNAME>/symfony-docs`` and click on the ``Pull Requests`` link located in the sidebar.

 Then, click on the big ``New pull request`` button.
-As GitHub cannot guess the exact changes that you want to propose, select the appropriate branches where changes should be applied:
+As GitHub cannot guess the exact changes that you want to propose, select the appropriate branches where changes should be applied:º

 .. image:: /images/docs-pull-request-change-base.png
    :align: center